W

 Wood Duck Scientific Name

-It is the class Aves and the order Anseriformes, the order which contains all species of waterfowl.
+The scientific name of the wood duck is Aix sponsa.
+It is classified in the class Aves and the order Anseriformes, the order that contains all species of waterfowl.
 Its family is Anatidae, which includes ducks, geese, and swans.
-There is only one other species in the genus Aix: the Mandarin duck (A. galericulata).
+There is only one other species in the genus Aix, the Mandarin duck (A. galericulata).
 The word aix comes from Ancient Greek, specifically from a word Aristotle used to describe an unknown diving bird species.

 Another common name for this species is the Carolina duck.